r-ef/dylon/content/Templates/Flask-App/Auth/Flask+MySql.md

 - **MySQL**: A popular relational database management system.

 ## Installation Steps
-To set up the Flask + MySQL Authentication System with dylon, follow these steps:
+To set up the Flask + MySQL Authentication System with yri, follow these steps:

 1. **Create a virtual environment and activate it**:
    ```bash